 Wharton’s requirements to be eligible for the deferred MBA admissions are simple.
 You may apply in your senior year of undergrad, or in the final year of your master’s degree program if you enrolled in your master’s directly after your undergraduate studies.

 The essays required to apply to the Advance Access program are the same as applying to traditional MBA admissions.
-The essay prompt from the most recent application cycle can be found below.
+The essay prompts from the most recent application cycle can be found below.

 As with the other deferred enrollment programs, the Chicago Booth Scholars program will allow you to secure your seat in a top MBA program before you even begin your first full-time job.